roy2220/depinj/README.md

         Greeting string `import:"@guess_what"` // import by ref link `@guess_what`
 }

-func (s *StrangerB) ResolveRefLink(refLink string) (string, bool) {
+// ResolveRefLink is called along with podPool.MustSetUp func (s *StrangerB) ResolveRefLink(refLink string) (string, bool) {
         // refLink == "@guess_what"
         return "the_greeting_2", true // resolve ref link `@guess_what` into ref id `the_greeting_2`
 }

-func (s *StrangerB) SetUp(context.Context) error {
+// SetUp is called along with podPool.MustSetUp func (s *StrangerB) SetUp(context.Context) error {
-        // fields of the import entries have been initialized, s.Greeting == "Hello!" fmt.Println(s.Greeting) // get the greeting
+        // at this point, `@guess_what` has been imported fmt.Println(s.Greeting) // get the greeting, s.Greeting == "Hello!"
         return nil
 }
 ```